-- A grandfathered lot of any size, including grandfathered lots that are recombined with other grandfathered lots, used for any detached house used for single-unit living or any attached house used for twounit living, including accessory uses. - ii.
+i.
+A grandfathered lot of any size, including grandfathered lots that are recombined with other grandfathered lots, used for any detached house or tiny house used for single-unit living or any attached house or two unit townhouse development used for two unit living, including accessory uses. ii.
 A grandfathered lot of one-half acre or less that has not been altered to be larger than one-half acre in size, used for any other lawful use requiring a site plan.